Enlisted-to-Officer Opportunities

 Allows those with bachelor’s degrees to complete military training to become officers.

-To learn more about these enlisted-to-officer programs, visit the Jeanne M. Holm Center for Officer Accessions & Citizen Development.
+To learn more about these enlisted-to-officer programs, visit AFROTC or Air Force websites.

 We may be able to answer questions regarding these enlisted-to-officer pathways, but please contact your base education officer for more details.